 - Type of water body

-- Type of park
+- Type of protected area

 The full set of underlying data sources and attributes is detailed in the Iggy Data Dictionary.

 We use the Iggy Ontology to categorize places in the poi data source.
 The ontology consists of two levels, detailed below with examples:

 - Drinking establishments where alcoholic beverages are served